netxms/netxms-doc/admin/installation.rst

 Installing server using source archive:

+If you wish to compile NetXMS server with encryption support on UNIX, you must have OpenSSL package installed.

   1. Download the latest version from http://www.netxms.org/download, if you don't have it.
 You will need source archive (named netxms-VERSION.tar.gz, for example netxms-1.2.15.tar.gz).
 Please note that in the following steps VERSION will be used as a substitution for an actual version number.
   2. Unpack the archive: